 Criminal Background Checks

 Background checks must be requested in person with proper identification required.
 Acceptable forms of ID are a state issued driver’s license, state issued identification, military identification or passport.
 No one can get a background check for someone other than him or her self.
-Attorneys requesting a background check on a client must present a waiver signed by the client giving the attorney permission to receive the information, and this is for parish background checks only.

 The cost of background checks are as follows:

 First reports involving criminal offenses where it is not generally considered that an arrest is eminent are public record and therefore should be released upon request.
 These types of reports usually consist of reports of property crime (thefts, burglary, etc.) requested by victims or their representatives (insurance companies) for insurance purposes.

 It is imperative to note that the first report is the only portion considered public record.
 No investigative or supplemental reports may be released except supplemental information involving a listing of property damaged, lost, stolen, or recovered.
 These reports are obtained from the Criminal Records Division.
 For more information, please call (225) 687-5100.